apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 This example would be rendered in Input UI as a search/dropdown that would only list named datasets with matching schema.
 This feature will make it easy to integrate actors, and pipe results from one to another.

+Note that the actor's default dataset cannot be used as input, as it doesn't exist before the actor is started.
+That's quite logical.
+But it also means that if the actor wants the default dataset to be set certain schema, this needs to be done in Output schema.

 ## TODOs
 - JC: Not sure how `actor` and `actorRun` are supposed to work?
 For example, if `actor`